pingfu/pingfu.github.io/_posts/2014-10-23-mono-debian-package-armhf-beaglebone-black.markdown

         GC:            sgen
 ```

-I didn't fancy running through this process each time I needed Mono on a fresh BBB so used `checkinstall`, which hooks the `make install` process to produce a .deb package which can be installed onto ARMhf systems with `dkpg -i`
+I didn't fancy running through this process each time I needed Mono on a fresh BBB so used `checkinstall`, which hooks the `make install` process to produce a .deb package.
+This is then as simple as `dkpg -i` to install elsewhere.

-To do this yourself pull the dependencies for `checkinstall`, and run it between `make` and `make install`.
+To do this yourself pull the dependencies for `checkinstall`, and run it after running `make`.
+It will create a reusable package, and install it for you too.

 ```bash
 $ sudo apt-get install build-essential automake autoconf libtool pkg-config libcurl4-openssl-dev intltool libxml2-dev libgtk2.0-dev libnotify-dev libglib2.0-dev libevent-dev checkinstall
 $ sudo checkinstall
 ```

-Hopefully following these steps will help anybody else get up and running with Mono until the main package sources contain ARMhf packages, but YMMV so the .deb package I built is available here:
+Hopefully following these steps will others get up and running with Mono until the main package sources contain ARMhf packages, but YMMV so you can download the .deb package I've built here:

 * [mono-3.8.0-branch-armhf-e451fb2.deb][e451fb2] (90.9MB) [md5sum: 752e0b1494d250516e8143924c7a5a4c]